AnnaMoudra/repo_tracker/README.md

 # Repository Tracker

 - API to be used by the user is in app.py.
-- Application logic is in tracker/tracker.py.
+-Application logic is in tracker/tracker.py.

 Added repositories are stored in JSON file in db/repository.json (or see config.toml).
 Each repository is stored under its ID (number used to update the repository) and contains owner name, repository name and ETag of last event fetch.